nireo/pqxdh/README.md

 The PQXDH is built on top of X3DH, however it adds one-time MLKEM keys and a last resort key MLKEM key.
 If one were to strip that out, this library then contains a fully feature X3DH implementation.

+## How to integrate a server

+In this protocol the server is responsible for storing the necessary information to construct bundles and storing one-time prekeys and MLKEM keys.
+This could be done by storing each key of the user and allowing keys that should be changed to be updated.

+When Alice wants to talk to Bob the server picks some one-time keys (if available) based on their ids.
+Basically this is equal to calling the `state.MakeBundle` to construct a bundle that Alice will consume.
+Once the initial message is constructed the server is responsible for transferring the initial message to Bob.
+After that something like the Double Ratchet algorithm should be implemented to continue messaging.

 ## Examples

 Basic key exchange: